 This course utilizes the nursing standards of practice based on biological, psychosocial, spiritual and cultural principles to meet the needs of clients throughout the lifespan.
 Emphasis is placed on basic skills, patient safety and therapeutic communication.
 Concepts and skills are enhanced in subsequent courses.
 Grade of C required.

-Corequisite: NU 100.1, NU 101
+Prerequisite: Successful admission into the LPN Program Corequisite: NU 100.1, NU 101

 NU 100.1 Foundations of Nursing Lab (2 Credits)